NisseOscar/toll-calculator/README.md

 ![here we are](https://media.giphy.com/media/FnGJfc18tDDHy/giphy.gif)

+The movie is Hacker which is a awefully good movie.

+My favorite copy-pasta from the movie:

+"This is our world now.
+The world of the electron and the switch; the beauty of the baud.
+We exist without nationality, skin color, or religious bias.
+You wage wars, murder, cheat, lie to us and try to make us believe it's for our own good, yet we're the criminals.
+Yes, I am a criminal.
+My crime is that of curiosity.
+I am a hacker, and this is my manifesto."
+Huh?
+Right?
+Manifesto?
+"You may stop me, but you can't stop us all."

 # Toll fee calculator 1.0
 A calculator for vehicle toll fees.

 * Make sure you read these instructions carefully
 * The current code base is in Java and C#, but please make sure that you do an implementation in a language **you feel comfortable** in like Javascript, Python, Assembler or [ModiScript](https://en.wikipedia.org/wiki/ModiScript) (please don't choose ModiScript).
 * No requirement but bonus points if you know what movie is in the gif

 ## Background
 Our city has decided to implement toll fees in order to reduce traffic congestion during rush hours.
 This is the current draft of requirements:

 * Fees will differ between 8 SEK and 18 SEK, depending on the time of day
 * Rush-hour traffic will render the highest fee
 * The maximum fee for one day is 60 SEK
 * A vehicle should only be charged once an hour